Synchronized skating: Why not Synchro Petition

-Although not currently an Olympic sport, it has already been reviewed for Olympic eligibility.
 In 2007 synchronized skating was selected to be part of the Universiade or World University Games as a demonstration sport.
 Teams from several countries competed in Turin, Italy with Sweden, Finland, and Russia coming out on top.

-"Why Not Synchro" is an ongoing campaign on social media through the hashtag #whynotsynchro and #whynotsynchro2018 on Facebook, Twitter, and Instagram.
-This was popularized at the Mozart Cup, held in Austria in January 2014.
+Prior to the sports Olympic addition, "Why Not Synchro" became an ongoing campaign on social media through the hashtag #whynotsynchro and #whynotsynchro2018 on Facebook, Twitter, and Instagram, and was popularized at the Mozart Cup, held in Austria in January 2014.
 During the medal ceremonies, teams gathered on the ice and created the shape of the Olympic rings.
 This image was then shared over social media as skaters petitioned to raise awareness of the sport.
 A petition to the International Olympic Committee was posted on change.org calling for 15,000 signatures and asking the IOC "Synchronized Figure Skating: Make it an Olympic Event."
-The petition states "The time has come to add this incredible event to the pinnacle of the sport of figure skating."
+The petition stated "The time has come to add this incredible event to the pinnacle of the sport of figure skating."

+Although not previously an Olympic sport, in 2026 it was officially added to the Youth Olympic Games, and on July 7th, 2026, the IOC announced that synchronized figure skating would be making its Olympic debut in the 2030 Winter Olympic Games in the French Alps.
+However, instead did the usual 8-20 skaters, the event will consist of strictly 9 skaters, and will be known as Synchro9.